IronCoreLabs/ironoxide-swig-bindings/README.md

 - `.so` for (default or Debian-based) Linux
 - `.dylib` for OSX
-- `.tar.gz` for CentOS, RHEL, or similar Linux

 (Optional) Verify the PGP signature by running `gpg --verify ${file}.asc`.
 Our fingerprint is `83F9 49C6 E7E2 F0A2 9564 2DEE 62F5 7B1B 8792 8CAC`.